Joey Bart Player Props: Giants vs. Marlins

 Marlins Pitching Rankings

-- The pitching staff for the Marlins has a collective 8.3 K/9, which ranks 21st in MLB.
+- The Marlins pitching staff is 20th in the league with a collective 8.5 strikeouts per nine innings.

-- The Marlins have a 4.47 team ERA that ranks 18th across all league pitching staffs.
+- The Marlins' 4.33 team ERA ranks 15th among all league pitching staffs.

-- Marlins pitchers combine to surrender the 10th-fewest home runs in baseball (17 total, one per game).
+- The Marlins surrender the 10th-fewest home runs in baseball (18 total, one per game).

-- Cabrera makes the start for the Marlins, his fourth of the season.
-He is 0-1 with a 4.63 ERA and 10 strikeouts through 11 2/3 innings pitched.
+- Rogers (1-2) takes the mound for the Marlins in his fourth start of the season.
+He has a 4.20 ERA in 15 2/3 innings pitched, with 16 strikeouts.

-- His last appearance came on Wednesday against the Philadelphia Phillies, when the right-hander went five innings, surrendering two earned runs while allowing seven hits.
+- The lefty last appeared on Friday against the Arizona Diamondbacks, when he tossed six innings, allowing one earned run while giving up five hits.

-- The 25-year-old has amassed an ERA of 4.63, with 7.7 strikeouts per nine innings, in three games this season.
-Opponents have a .214 batting average against him.
+- The 25-year-old has amassed an ERA of 4.20, with 9.6 strikeouts per nine innings, in three games this season.
+Opponents are batting .220 against him.

 © 2023 Data Skrive.
 All rights reserved.